MagicGary/DouglasCourse/docs/LeetCode/binarySearch.md

     3. stop when left meets right and return the bigger one

 ## LeetCode 240 Search 2D Matrix II
+### Issues
+1. Coded the O(m+n) algorithm in 15-20 minutes, then spent _50 minutes_ degbug this crap ......
+2. Edge cases keeping coming up at the stopping conditions and got all confused with the variable namings.
+3. Stopping condiditons have a lot questions
+    1. when there is only one row or one column left, how to handle this.
+        * if there's only one row left, if target bigger than topRight, return False
+        * if there's only one column left, if target less than topRight, return False
+    2. make stop conditon to when col == 0 and row == 0 ??
+        1. **So much easier to implement**
+4. **Use a freaking piece of paper and pen to draw when the problem gets difficult**

 1. It's a simple question but I started off trying to find a more efficient solution, but too many __test cases__ proved this algorithm wrong.

 2. Most often seen solution is row-by-row binary search.
 Which is really easy to do.

-3. I tried to do a 2-pass binary search and it doesn't work for many of the test cases .

-4. Maybe try a zig-zag binary search? nope, that won't work either
-    ```python
-    [
-        [1,2,3,7,8,9],
-        [5,10,14,16,19],
-        [8,10,18,19,23],
-        [9,12,22,24,29]
-    ]
-    ```
-    if want to find 22, the only way is to do a row-by-row binary search

-5. There is another way which is more optimal and time complexity is ``O(m+n)``.
+3. There is another way which is more optimal and time complexity is ``O(m+n)``.
     * uses elimination method

 6. The challenge of this one: